spake/wobchat-backend/README.md

 ###`GET`

 >Gets a list of all users (except the current user) whose names match the given query.
+>If partialname looks like an email, it will search on exact match of emails instead
 >
 ####Response Format:
     {